 If you think someone is suffering ill effects from chemical exposure:

-Try to avoid using the chemical in the future, select the safest possible chemical to use and follow MSDS.
+If use of a chemical has caused you ill-effects, try to avoid using it in the future.
+Select the safest possible chemical to use and follow the MSDS.

 Where to get help